Skip to main content

 Prerequisites

-• Recipient bank codes from GET /v2/receiving-institutions
+• Recipient bank codes from GET /v2/receiving_institutions

 • A registered webhook endpoint for payout status updates